Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 #### **3.6.
 Bitwise Operators**

-These operators round floating-point values to nearest integers before the operation.
+These operators round floating-point values to nearest integers before the operation (halfway cases away from zero, same as `round`).

 | Operator | Description |
 | :------- | :---------- |